Fay Wray and Robert Riskin: A Hollywood Memoir

-Wray and Saunders had a child together, but Saunders’s erratic behaviour, lengthy periods of drunken binges and addiction to drugs, forced them to separate.
+Wray and Saunders had a child together, but Saunders’s erratic behavior, lengthy periods of drunken binges, and addiction to drugs forced them to separate.
 Wray then asked for a divorce.
-This was another very difficult time for Wray because her own mother died in a sanatorium in 1938 and she was also worried about what the increasingly erratic Saunders would do next.
+This was another very difficult time for Wray because her mother died in a sanatorium in 1938 and she was also worried about what the increasingly erratic Saunders would do next.

 The Right Man